-21 Moving beyond adoption, sociologists of innovation have shown that new technologies need to be 22 embedded in multiple contexts (O Tuama 2015; Kanger et al. 2019; Mylan et al. 2019), which involve 23 not just user environments but also: a) business environments, including the development of business 24 models, supply chains, repair facilities and infrastructures (Markard 2011; van Waes et al. 2018), b) 25 civil society, including discourses, narratives, and public debates that shape cultural legitimacy and 26 societal acceptance of new technologies (Geels and Verhees 2011; Rosenbloom et al. 2016), and c) 27 institutional environments, including safety regulations, reliability standards and performance 28 requirements (Reddy et al. 1991; Bohnsack et al. 2016; Andrews-Speed 2016).
+Moving beyond adoption, sociologists of innovation have shown that new technologies need to be embedded in multiple contexts (Ó Tuama 2015; Kanger et al. 2019; Mylan et al. 2019), which involve not just user environments but also: (i) business environments, including the development of business models, supply chains, repair facilities and infrastructures (Markard 2011; van Waes et al. 2018), (ii) civil society, including discourses, narratives, and public debates that shape cultural legitimacy and societal acceptance of new technologies (Geels and Verhees 2011; Rosenbloom et al. 2016), and (iii) institutional environments, including safety regulations, reliability standards and performance requirements (Reddy et al. 1991; Andrews-Speed 2016; Bohnsack et al. 2016).

-30 SM 5.4.2 Institutions
+5.SM.4.2 Institutions

-31 Policymaking is a political process in that policies are conceived and implemented by governments and 32 their policy coalitions with particu ar political priorities and values, and within a wider socio-economic 33 context (Eyre and Killip 2019).
-Government policy contributes to shaping demand for energy services, 34 travel and mobility and given range of energy-using activities, the policy agenda involves reaching out 35 to a wide rang of actors that includes practitioners and the general public.
-Doing this effectively will 36 require a systematic deployment of effective regulatory and enforcement framework, consisting of 37 regulations, market-based instruments, and information based instruments to voluntary agreements at 38 various governance levels to address a wide range of stakeholders and their concerns (Park 2015; 39 Mundaca and Markandya 2016).
+Policymaking is a political process in that policies are conceived and implemented by governments and their policy coalitions with particular political priorities and values, and within a wider socioeconomic context (Eyre and Killip 2019).
+Government policy contributes to shaping demand for energy services, travel and mobility, and given range of energy-using activities, the policy agenda involves reaching out to a wide range of actors that includes practitioners and the general public.
+Doing this effectively will require a systematic deployment of effective regulatory and enforcement framework, consisting of regulations, market-based instruments, and information-based instruments to voluntary agreements at various governance levels to address a wide range of stakeholders and their concerns (Park 2015; Mundaca and Markandya 2016).

-- 40 - 41 The function of institutions in shaping policies and the interaction of various policy instruments is 42 critical for the transition to a low carbon economy (O'riordan and Jordan 1999).
-One important 43 characteristic of institutions, understood as 'rules of the game in society', consists of formal rules such 44 as laws and regulations and informal norms or conventions that set the incentive structure for decision 45 making (Vatn 2015).
-For example, Feed-in Tariffs and similar regulations set rules that enable citizens 46 to participate in energy transitions as energy prosumers (Inderberg et al. 2018) (see also 5.4.4.3).
-The 47 literature around policy processes and implementation with respect to demand and services relates that 48 timing and policy choice is dynamic.
-At certain times there may be 'policy windows' for ambitious - 49 climate change policies, but such windows may also close unpredictably (Carter and Jacobs 2014).

-1 Another way to understand institutions is that they shape the political context for decision making, 2 empowering some interests and reducing the influence of others (Steinmo et al. 1992; Hall 1993; Moser

-2 empowering some interests and reducing the initialice of others (sternino et al. 1992, Hall 1993, Mosel 2009).
-An example of this is the fossil fuel subsidy that advantages incumbent actors in this sector over
+The function of institutions in shaping policies and the interaction of various policy instruments is critical for the transition to a low-carbon economy (O'Riordan and Jordan 1999).
+One important characteristic of institutions, understood as 'rules of the game in society', consists of formal rules such as laws and regulations and informal norms or conventions that set the incentive structure for decision making (Vatn 2015).
+For example, feed-in tariffs and similar regulations set rules that enable citizens to participate in energy transitions as energy prosumers (Inderberg et al. 2018) (Chapter 5, Section 5.4.5).
+The literature around policy processes and implementation with respect to demand and services relates that timing and policy choice are dynamic.
+At certain times there may be 'policy windows' for ambitious climate change policies, but such windows may also close unpredictably (Carter and Jacobs 2014).
+Another way to understand institutions is that they shape the political context for decisionmaking, empowering some interests and reducing the influence of others (Steinmo et al. 1992; Hall 1993; Moser 2009).
+An example of this is the fossil fuel subsidy that advantages incumbent actors in this sector over those from the renewable sector, leaving individuals or businesses who wish to invest in green energy receiving much less support (Lockwood 2015; Healy and Barry 2017; Rentschler and Bazilian 2017).

-4 those from the renewable, leaving individuals or businesses who wish to invest in green energy, spectrum (UK, Germany, India, South Africa), but even then much of the consensus has remained in single issue areas of intervention such as expansion of renewable energy; and rarely around structural
+In some countries, establishing carbon reduction as a policy priority is shared across the political spectrum (UK, Germany, India, South Africa), but even then much of the consensus has remained in single issue areas of intervention, such as expansion of renewable energy, and rarely around structural change in areas such as sustainable prosperity in a circular economy (Jackson 2017) or sufficiency (Darby and Fawcett 2018; Thomas et al. 2019).
+These are both politically contentious and suffer from institutional inertia where the tendency is that institutions move slowly and resist change in challenges that call for structural and system-wide change (Munck af Rosenschöld et al. 2014).

-5 receiving much less support (Lockwood 2015; Healy and Barry 2017; Rentschler and Bazilian 2017).

-6 In some countries, establishing carbon reduction as a policy priority is shared across the political

-9 change in areas such as sustainable prosperity in a circular economy (Jackson 2017) or sufficiency

-10 (Darby and Fawcett 2018; Thomas et al. 2019).
-These are both politically contentious and suffer from

-11 institutional inertia where the tendency is that institutions move slowly and resist change in challenges

-12 that call for structural and system-wide change (Munck af Rosenschöld et al. 2014).

-14 SM 5.4.3 Sharing economy
+5.SM.4.3 Sharing Economy